 Jim has over 30 years of experience in financial services, bank operations, and telecommunications management.
 He is responsible for the day-to-day operations of the Eckerson Group and oversees the marketing, sales, consulting and production management teams.

-Kevin Petrie is the VP of Research at Eckerson Group, where he manages the research agenda and writes about topics such as data integration, generative AI, data observability, machine learning, and cloud data platforms.
+Kevin Petrie is our VP of Research who manages the research agenda and writes about topics such as data integration, generative AI, data observability, and machine learning.
 For 25 years Kevin has deciphered what technology means to practitioners, as an industry analyst, instructor, marketer, services leader, and tech journalist.
 He launched a data analytics services team for EMC Pivotal in the Americas and EMEA and ran field training at the data integration software provider Attunity (now part of Qlik).
-A frequent public speaker and co-author of two books about data management, Kevin most loves helping startups educate their communities about emerging technologies.
+A frequent public speaker and co-author of two books about data management, Kevin most loves helping startups educate their communities about emerging technologies

 Debra brings over 12 years experience in client services and project management at several technology and consulting companies.
 She has proven leadership and organizational skills that ensure successful completion of projects while meeting client expectations.
 She prides herself on the ability to think creatively and to come up with “outside the box” ideas no matter the size or scope of the project.

 Lyndsay Wise is the Data Governance Lead at the Royal College of Physicians and Surgeons of Canada.
 Lyndsay has worked for over 20 years as an industry analyst and evangelist.
 In 2007, Wise founded WiseAnalytics, offering independent analyst and consultant services to small and medium-sized businesses on business intelligence, analytics, data warehousing, BI dashboard deployments, and developing industry research on BI technologies and trends.
 Lyndsay is the author of “Using Open Source Platforms for Business Intelligence: Avoid Pitfalls and Maximize ROI.”